Hassan Taqizadeh: Chronology of Taqizadeh's life

+In 1910, following the assassination of Sayyed Abdullah Behbahani, he left Tehran and remained in Tabriz for several months.
+He relocated to Istanbul in October 1910, residing there for nearly two years, and departed for Europe in 1911.

+In June 1913, he travelled to New York, where he remained for nineteen months and published four political articles in French in the journal Revue du Monde Musulman, addressing developments in Iran, the Ottoman Empire, and Arabic regions.

+In January 1915, he left the United States for Berlin, travelling through the Netherlands.
+From January 1916 to March 1922, he published the periodical Kaveh (Blacksmith), in collaboration with writers such as Sayyed Mohammad-Ali Jamalzadeh and Hossein Kazemzadeh.

-January 1922 — July 1923: Went, as deputy of the Iranian State, to Moscow for formation of a friendship agreement.
-Stayed for one and a half year in Moscow.
+In January 1922, he went to Moscow as a state representative to negotiate a friendship agreement, remaining there for one and a half years.
+In 1923, he married a German citizen.

-1923: Married to his German wife, whom he called by the name 'Atiyeh (Gift).

-July 1924: Returned to Iran.
-Elected deputy to the Fifth Majles.
-Became member of the Ma'aref (Cultural Affairs) Commission.

-June 1926: Travelled to the United States of America as official Iranian representative to the Philadelphia Sesquicentennial Exposition of 1926.
-Membership of the "Council of Founders" of the "Society of National Opuses".
+He returned to Iran in July 1924, was elected to the Fifth Majles, and served on the Ma'aref (Cultural Affairs) Commission.
+In June 1926, he travelled to the United States as Iran’s official representative to the Philadelphia Sesquicentennial Exposition of 1926, and joined the "Council of Founders" of the "Society of National Opuses".

-1927: Returned to Iran.
-Elected deputy to the Sixth Majles.

-1928: Became Governor-general of Khorasan province.

-1929: Became Iranian Minister Plenipotentiary to London.
+In 1927, he was elected to the Sixth Majles.
+In 1928, he was appointed Governor-general of Khorasan.
+In 1929, he became Iranian Minister Plenipotentiary to London.

-March 1930: Returned to Iran.
-Accepted to become Minister of Roads and Transport.

-August 1930 — August 1933: Was Minister of Finance.

-April 1933: Signing of the prolongation of the oil-concession.
+He returned to Iran in March 1930 and served as Minister of Roads and Transport.
+From August 1930 to August 1933, he held the position of Minister of Finance.
+In April 1933, he participated in the signing of the oil concession extension.

-November 1933 — July 1934: Became Iranian Minister Plenipotentiary to Paris.

-1934: Travelled to the United Kingdom for his Lecture at Royal Society of Arts about the Iranian situation.
-End of his duties assigned to him by the Iranian embassy in Paris.
-Left for Berlin, staying there for fifteen months.
+From November 1933 to July 1934, he served as Minister Plenipotentiary to Paris.
+In 1934, he travelled to the United Kingdom to give a lecture at the Royal Society of Arts and then relocated to Berlin for fifteen months.

-1935: Was Iranian Deputy at the "International Association of Orientalists" in Rome.
+In 1935, he represented Iran at the "International Association of Orientalists" in Rome.
+In 1936, he began teaching at the School of Oriental Studies (now SOAS), University of London, and later at University of Cambridge during its wartime relocation.

-1936: Went to London to teach at the then School of Oriental Studies (SOAS), University of London.
-Taqizadeh was a temporary member of the teaching staff of Iranian and Persian Studies alongside Vladimir Minorsky, A. J. Arberry and W. B. Henning.
-He briefly moved with SOAS to University of Cambridge when SOAS was evacuated to there at the beginning of the World War II.

-October 1941: Became Iranian ambassador to the United Kingdom.
-Was Chairman of the Iranian delegation to the United Nations in connection with the case of Azerbaijan.

-1945: Protest to the United Nations in connection with the Russian occupation of Tabriz.
+In October 1941, he was appointed Iranian ambassador to the United Kingdom.
+He also served as Chairman of the Iranian delegation to the United Nations regarding the Azerbaijan issue.
+In 1945, he submitted a formal protest to the United Nations concerning the Russian occupation of Tabriz.

 October 1947: Elected deputy from Tabriz to the Fifteenth Majles.
 Was Chairman of the Iranian Board at the Congress of Orientalists (Cambridge, United Kingdom), Chairman of the Iranian Board at International Congress of Avicenna (Baghdad), Chairman of International Congress of Avicenna (Tehran).

-1949 — 1967: Deputy at the Senate.
-Chairman of Senate.

-1954: Was Scientific adviser and member of the Board of Directors of the "Translation Institution and Book Publication".